 Welcome to my homepage!

-I am an Assistant Professor at the USC Marshall School of Business.
+I am an Assistant Professor at the George Washington University School of Business.

 I am researching the digital domain: Evolution, and data source for explaining individual behavior.